 To download Garageband on your Mac, go into the App Store from either your Dock or the Launchpad.
 Type in “Garageband,” in the search bar and it should be the first option.
 Click on Get > Install and make sure you have at least 3GB available so you can install the software and some of the sounds.

-If only I would’ve understood how great GarageBand was, and how handy it would’ve been for playing guitar, making backing tracks, creating solos, rhythm sections, and so on.
+If only I would’ve understood how great GarageBand was, and how handy it would’ve been for playing guitar, making backing tracks, creating solos, rhythm sections, or even making ring-tones (my guide on this).
 Nevertheless, I’m going to show you how to download Garageband today with a step-by-step tutorial down below that way you don’t make the same mistake I did.

 How To Download Garageband on your Computer